homotopy-io/homotopy-webclient/README.md

 Development:

 - in `client` and `core`, run `npm run dev`, which automatically rebuilds when the source changes.
-In `client`, this also starts a webserver.
+In `client`, this also starts a webserver at http://127.0.0.1:8080.